emee-dev/oss-donate/README.md

 This project is a decentralized application (dApp) built for the "Build with Celo: Transform rewards and loyalty" hackathon.
 It allows users to donate cUSD to their favorite open-source projects or libraries.
 Contributors receive nfts as rewards, which can be used for prioritized feature requests and assistance in community help channels.

+## Inspiration

+My inspiration for this project comes from the difficulty open source maintainers face in receiving funding.
+Payment platforms like PayPal and Stripe are challenging to use in Nigeria.
+I found CELO's documentation easy to understand, so I chose it for this project.
+This platform aims to help OSS maintainers receive contributions from anyone, anywhere, using CELO.

 ## Features

 1. **Donation System:**